yunaxin/Spotify_Predictive_Model/README.md

 To focus on our research question, we kept only the columns described above and removed the remaining columns from the dataset.

+1. We start by examining the dataset for missing values.
+We found that the `tempo` column contained over 22,000 missing values, which could affect analyses involving tempo.
+Since tempo is an important audio feature, we chose to preserve these missing values for later missingness analysis rather than immediately removing the affected observations.
-Next, we converted the `release_date` column to a datetime format and extracted the release year into a new column, `release_year`, which allows us to analyze how a track's release period may relate to its popularity.
-We also checked the dataset for missing values and duplicate observations to ensure the data was consistent and suitable for exploratory analysis and predictive modeling.
+2. Next, we converted the `release_date` column to a datetime format and extracted the release year into a new column, `release_year`, which allows us to analyze how a track's release period may relate to its popularity.
+3. We also created a new column by converting `duration_ms` into a more interpretable feature, `duration_min`, which represents track duration in minutes.
+In addition, we created another new feature, `num_artists`, by counting the number of artists associated with each track, allowing us to investigate whether collaborations are related to popularity.
+4. Finally, after examining the distribution of Spotify popularity scores, we created a binary target variable, `is_popular`, where tracks with a popularity score of 55 or greater were labeled as popular and tracks below 55 were labeled as not popular.
+This transformed the problem into a classification task for our predictive modeling

 Below is the head of our cleaned DataFrame.